Shk-Haseeb/Google-Trends-Covid-Analysis/README.md

-## DATA11001 Introduction to Data Science Project

-**Google Trends and COVID: Predictions and Correlation**
+## **Google Trends and COVID: Predictions and Correlation**

 Welcome to the "Google Trends and COVID" project; an exploration of how Google search behavior correlates with COVID-19 case trends.
 The goal was to evaluate whether search volume data could serve as an early indicator for rising case numbers.
-This project was developed as part of the **DATA11001: Introduction to Data Science** course at the **University of Helsinki**.
+This project was developed as part of the **Introduction to Data Science** (DATA11001) course at the **University of Helsinki**.

 ---